I Have a Family, and I Travel.

 Social Proof: Tell people what you are planning so you kind of have to go through with it then!
 Be brave!

 Gather Equipment: Start getting together the practical things you need once you have done all the previous steps and done the groundwork.
+Do your research on your destination.

 Go on!
 Get out of here!!
 Adios!!!!